 If someone is home, that's a much more serious offense, but as long as the person who is home doesn't interfere with the burglar, it's not going to elevate it to a robbery.
 Some of the other theft-related offenses, like a larceny, require only intent.
 You can go into a store and remove items with the intent to steal them, put them back on the shelf, and they can still get you for larceny if they can show that you had the intent to take the items when you moved them.

-I Am Accused Of Stealing Over $400 In Merchandise From A Store, Will I Be Charged With A Felony?
+Is Stealing Over $400 In Merchandise A California Felony?

-What Is California's Three Strikes Law As It Relates To Theft Or Robbery Charges?
+California's Three Strikes Law for Theft Or Robbery Charges

-What Is Considered As Receiving Stolen Property In Los Angeles County?
+What Is Considered As Receiving Stolen Property in California?

-For more information on Burglary vs. Robbery vs. Petty Theft vs. Grand Theft, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+For more information on Burglary vs. Robbery vs. Petty Theft vs. Grand Theft, a free initial consultation with our theft crime lawyers is your next best step.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.